leopinto718/remove-outiliers-lw-app/README.md

 ### Use of the App

-### Citation
+The app has only two requirements in order to properly function:

+1. The upload archive should be an **.csv** with **","** as separator.
+1. It should contain the logarithmized length and weight in columns named **LogL** and **LogW** respectively.

 ### Use offline

 ### Contact us

+Please, in case of any question create an issue on github or email leopinto.ca@gmail.com

 ### Authors

 ### References
 Cook, R. D., & Weisberg, S. (1982). *Residuals and influence in regression.* New York: Chapman and Hall.

 Parker, J., Fritts, M. W., & DeBoer, J. A. (2018).
-Length-weight relationships for small Midwestern US fishes. *Journal of Applied Ichthyology*, 34(4), 1081-1083.
+Length-weight relationships for small Midwestern US fishes. *Journal of Applied Ichthyology*, 34(4), 1081-1083. https://doi.org/10.1111/jai.13721